 |

-However, this definition isn’t a completely accurate one.
-Node offers a lot more than executing JavaScript on servers.
+However, this definition isn’t completely accurate.
+Node offers a lot more than the ability to execute JavaScript on servers.
 In fact, the actual execution of JavaScript is done by the V8 JavaScript engine, not Node.
 Node is just an interface to V8 when it comes to executing JavaScript code.

-V8 is Google’s open source JavaScript engine that’s written in C++.
-It parses and executes JavaScript code.
-V8 is used in Node, Chrome, and a few other browsers.
+V8 is Google’s open source JavaScript engine that can compile and execute JavaScript code.
+It’s used in Node as well as in Chrome and a few other browsers.
 It’s also used in Deno, the new JavaScript runtime that was created by Ryan Dahl in 2018.

 Note